NathanJPlummer/VirtuAudNoggin-3D/README.md

 ##Humble Start

-If you're looking for some clever application, I'm afraid there's no application here.
-You'll find nothing but a stream of conciousness concept right now- and a pretty decent FFMPEG bash script.
+If you're looking for a clever application, I'm afraid there's no application here.
+This is a stream of conciousness concept right now- and a pretty decent FFMPEG bash script.

 I'm currently enrolled in a JavaScript programming class.
 I'm a programming begginer.
 This project is out of my current abilities- but I'm learning faster than anticipated.
 I'm sharing my ideas in case someone with better skills has some insights, but for now, this is nothing more than a side project I can use to learn about building applications.